These 9 Tips Can Give You a Leg Up in Your Next Job Interview

 Then do something you enjoy to wind down.
 That may mean watching a fun movie, doing some light reading or taking a warm bath or shower.

-Then, get to sleep early enough to feel rested in the morning.
+Get to sleep early enough to feel rested in the morning.

 “The fact that you got an interview means you’ve done something right,” Zimmerman says.
 “Relax.
 Eat a good breakfast and believe in yourself.
 And then it’s up to the universe.”